Link to the aNaLoG.MaN main page

-The pedals are available now for $155 with the PRO mod, or you can send in your MT-2 with our mod form.
+The pedals are available new with the PRO mod, or you can send in your MT-2 with our Boss Mod Form .

 If your tremolo sounds weak we have come up with a mod to improve the tone and make it stronger too.
 Stock, they lose some volume and tone when ON.
 We have tweeked it to sound just like the tremolo in my '66 Fender Deluxe Reverb amp.
 This mod changes out many of the cheap components and replaces them with better sounding components too, like our SILVER mod.
 The mod is $45 and is now on the mod form.

 We now put a small TRIM POT inside the pedal so you can set the exact volume you want when the pedal is ON.
 We set it (and mark it) to the same volume ON and OFF, you can bump it up even more if you want the tremolo to stand out.
 This mod does not increase the hiss like most other TR-2 mods.
 We can optionally mount an external VOLUME KNOB on the pedal if you want to adjust it.

 We got this note from a customer who bought every tremolo on the market (price is no object) and liked the stock TR-2 quite well, deciding to send it to us for some finishing :

 The TR-2 arrived on Saturday and I cannot stop playing it!
 It sounds better than the "boutique trems" and is so much quieter, richer, fuller than the stock pedal-definitely a keeper!
 And it will be on its way to Bob Bradshaw by weeks end for inclusion in my rack system which I hope to receive sometime this century.

 We now stock new TR-2 pedals with our SUPER mod for $145 or we can Modify your pedal.